-Having even a basic understanding of ICT can open up a lot more opportunities in the workplace, whether you're working in a shop, an office or elsewhere in industry.
-It is widely known that there is a skills shortage in the ICT sector.
+A good understanding of digital skills can open up many opportunities in the workplace, and it is widely known that there is a skills shortage in the digital ICT sector.
 Most employers today expect staff to be able to use a computer and, used well, technology is a tool that can empower you and help you succeed, it also looks good on your C.V.
-So if you want to deepen your knowledge of technology, enjoy practical activities, can problem solve and want to learn new skills in an engaging way then ICT is for you!
+So if you want to deepen your knowledge of technology, enjoy practical activities, can problem solve and want to learn new skills in an engaging way then a GCSE in Digital Technology is for you!

 Students who have completed this course can move on to Level 3 BTEC Extended Certificate in IT or a range of UCM IT courses.
 The ability to work with and use ICT correctly is an invaluable transferrable skill in our society, no matter which pathway you may follow in the future.
-Students who have completed this course can develop lifelong skills in a wide variety of software, which will be useful to them in their work across the curriculum and prepare them for future employment.
-It is suitable for those wishing to continue onto further IT pathways or into employment.
+Students who have completed this course will become independent, confident creators of digital products such as making a game or animation.
+They will develop lifelong skills in a wide variety of hardware and software and it is also suitable for those wishing to continue onto further IT pathways or into employment.